PatrickFis/Azure-Study-Notes/Azure Developer/Azure Cosmos DB.md

 ## Request Units
 - The cost of database operations is expressed by request units (RUs)
-- Represents system resources (SPU, IOPS, memory)
+- Represents system resources (CPU, IOPS, memory)
 - The cost to do a point read of a single 1 KB item is 1 RU
 - RUs are charged in three different ways depending on the type of Cosmos account you've created
   - Provisioned throughput mode - You select how many RUs you want in increments of 100.
 Changes can be made programmatically or through the Azure portal.
 Throughput is provisioned at container and database granularity level.